scalient/vuex-orm-json-api/README.md

 Child.query().whereId(1).with("monster_in_the_closet").first();
 ```

-will return Boo along her monster friend Sully.
+will return Boo along with her monster friend Sully.

-The library transforms all types of Vuex ORM relations except for `HasManyThrough`.
+The adapter transforms all types of Vuex ORM relations except for `HasManyThrough`.
 In the many-to-many example above,
 it takes extra care to ensure that records with composite primary keys have those component `*_id` attributes assigned
 before insertion.
 As a result, Vuex ORM can maintain its own concept of primary key in the internal `$id` attribute
 independently of the API server's usage of the `id` attribute in JSON:API resources.